📊AP Statistics Review

 b.)
 Based on the histogram, the set of days after 8:00 AM travel time has a larger mean commute because of the slight skew to the right.
 The right skewness will increase the mean, while the travel time before 8:00 AM does not have a skew to right causing it to have a smaller mean.

 In part (a), you do a good job of making in-context comparisons, correctly comparing the median and range for the two distributions, and making comments on the lack of obvious outliers.
-Be careful with your shape comments - typically the description “unimodal” by itself is not enough to earn full credit (as a distribution can be unimodal and symmetric, or unimodal and skewed).
-“Bimodal” by itself is a good description for shape, but you should include “approximately symmetric” or “skewed to the ___” with any unimodal description.
+Be careful with your shape comments; typically, “unimodal” by itself is not enough to fully describe shape because a distribution can be unimodal and symmetric or unimodal and skewed.
+“Bimodal” by itself is more specific, but for a unimodal graph you should also say whether it is approximately symmetric or skewed.

 In part (b), you choose the correct histogram and clearly defend your choice with a reference to the mean being impacted by the skew of the histogram.
 Nice job!